The structure of the local time of Markov processes indexed by Levy trees: Construction of a measure supported on Lg

 Next, introduce the measure $\mathcal{N}^*(\dd \xi):= \mathcal{N}(\exp(-\alpha \sigma) \dd \xi)$ and observe that by \eqref{identity:expoenente_1}, $\widetilde{\psi}^*(\lambda)$ can also be written in the form

-Comparing with \eqref{equation:phitildetriplet_1}, our result will follow by showing that the second term on the right-hand side of \eqref{equation:phitildetriplet_2} is the Laplace exponent of some subordinator without drift.
+Comparing with \eqref{equation:phitildetriplet_1}, our result will follow by showing that the second term on the right-hand side of \eqref{equation:phitildetriplet_2} is the Laplace exponent of some pure-jump subordinator.
 In this direction, introduce under $E^0 \otimes \mathcal{N}^*$ and conditionally on $(J_\infty, \xi)$, a Poisson point measure

 with intensity $J_\sigma(\dd h) \mathbb{N}_{\xi(h),0}\big( \dd \rho,\dd \overline{W} \big)$.
 This is always possible up to enlarging the measure space and for simplicity we still denote the underlying measure by $E^0\otimes\mathcal{N}^*$.
 Next, define the functional $\sum_{i \in \mathbb{N}}\mathscr{L}^{\,0}_\sigma( \rho^i, \overline{W}^i)$ and denote its distribution by $\nu(\dd x)$.
 By definition, we have: